roger-niyomugabo/wedding-suit-and-gown-booking-system/README.md

 # wedding-suit-and-gown-booking-system

-Wedding suit and gown booking system is a system about booking suits and gowns as the name specifies, It has mainly two users(customer and manager),This system will allow customers to book the gowns or suits they prefer where customer has to create account (if he/she does'nt have an account) and specify the date he/she want to book that cloth,
+Wedding suit and gown booking system is a system about booking suits and gowns as the name specifies, It has mainly two users(customer and manager),This system will allow customers to book the gowns or suits(obtained from database to home page) they prefer where customer has to create account (if he/she does'nt have an account) and specify the date he/she want to book that cloth,

 And the Administator or manager
 -Can add new clothes